brooksdubois/FacePane/README.md

 **Why not?** It's a simple utility that took me less than a few hours to vibe-code with Codex and ChatGPT & it works perfectly.

-Also, I don't have an Apple Developer subscription right this minute to deploy to the App Store... so I've decided just to share the code on my GitHub for anyone to use this as a portfolio piece.
+Also, I don't have an Apple Developer subscription right this minute to deploy to the App Store...

+So, I've decided just to share the code on my GitHub for anyone to use this as a portfolio piece.

-Hope you enjoy!
+**Hope you enjoy!**

 ## How to Run

 This is an XCode project.
-You can simply clone the repo and open it in XCode and click "Run".
+Install XCode, then you can simply clone the repo and open it in XCode and click "Run".

 ### To Compile it as an App for your Applications Folder

-1. Set build destination to your Mac.
-In Xcode’s top toolbar, make sure the run destination says something like: "My Mac" (not iPhone or simulator)
+1. Set build destination to your Mac
+  - In Xcode’s top toolbar, make sure the run destination says something like: "My Mac" (not iPhone or simulator)

-2. Set signing for local use.
+3. Set signing for local use.
 You do not need paid Apple Developer Program for this.
  - Click the project in the left sidebar:
    - WindowPane project → WindowPane target → Signing & Capabilities
    - Signing Certificate: Sign to Run Locally
  - Or leave automatic signing enabled with your personal Apple ID team.

 3. Build Release mode
   - Product → Scheme → Edit Scheme...
   - Select Run on the left.
   - Set: Build Configuration: Release